 While the interior is strikingly modern, traditional elements subtly reintroduced in unique ways suggest a harmony between new and old.
 Blank white sections of the main floor walls seem to sit slightly in front of a second, charcoal-coloured plane with ornamental baseboards, representing the existing shell of the house; these layered white insertions define the charcoal-coloured accent walls, frame the fireplace, and create proscenium-like borders for prominent doorways.
 On the main floor, sliding doors with large glass panes framed in black steel likewise pair modern minimalism with traditional panel-door proportions.
 Upstairs, the classic Victorian four-panel door is reinterpreted in bedroom doors incised with half-round grooves in place of panels, enlarged and reframed to extend the layering motif.

 Everywhere, the use of colour is highly controlled.
 Against a predominantly white backdrop, a limited amount of charcoal and black is used in striking counterpoint, distinguishing the doors and window frames, stair treads, thresholds, kitchen backsplash, and the frames of most furnishings.
-This high-contrast palette is softened by the judicious use of textured, pale neutral finishes, including pewter-toned hardwood on the main floor, sand-coloured hardwood on the second and third floors, bianco marble on the foyer and the kitchen floors and island, and driftwood-colored veneer for storage cabinetry throughout the main floor.
+This high-contrast palette is softened by the judicious use of textured, pale neutral finishes, including pewter-toned hardwood on the main floor, sand-coloured hardwood on the second and third floors, bianco marble on the foyer and the kitchen floors and island, and driftwood-coloured veneer for storage cabinetry throughout the main floor.

 A garnet-coloured powder room on the main floor notwithstanding, the colour accents that top this neutral canvas are dark blue and pink, appearing in wallcoverings, area rugs, and furnishings.
 In specifying all of the house’s furniture, Reigo & Bauer drew from multiple sources to assemble a diverse collection of soft yet clean-lined seating with highly textured fabrics—in some cases, as with the black and pink-upholstered dining chairs, customizing unique combinations that epitomize the interior’s distinctive use of colour, contrast, and line.